brianp/muxed/README.md

-muxed
+Muxed
 =====

-A tmux window manager.
+A tmux project manager.